Consistory (Protestantism): Reformed usage

 The Dokkum Consistoriekamer (consistorial chamber), venue of the Reformed local church elders.

 In the Reformed (Calvinist) tradition the consistory is the authority in the local church, generally made up of all the teaching Elders (ministers) and the ruling elders (lay leaders).
 The consistory then forms the head of individual congregations (or parishes) also in charge of implementing the policies of the synod and/or assembly of which it is part, and providing for church discipline of the church members where necessary.
 A panel sometimes called the Great Consistory, convoked if considered necessary for special consultations, would include the current consistory and former elders and deacons.
 Congregations (kerkgemeenten) within the Protestant Church in the Netherlands rooted in the 2004-merged Dutch Reformed Church often call their local church councils consistorial chamber or consistorie (consistory, else also called kerkenraad, i.e. church council).

 EPG's Genevan Consistory: Session in the time of Calvin.

 When John Calvin was invited to take over supervision of the Reformed Church of Geneva (EPG), he insisted on the creation there of a new disciplinary institution called the Consistory, and drafted the ecclesiastical ordinances that created it himself in November 1541.
-The Genevan Consistory consisted of all the pastors on the Genevan republic's payroll plus a dozen lay commissioners or elders to whom were assigned the duty of visiting households and checking upon the conduct of the inhabitants.
+The Genevan Consistory consisted of all the pastors on the Republic of Geneva's payroll plus a dozen lay commissioners or elders to whom were assigned the duty of visiting households and checking upon the conduct of the inhabitants.
 The members of the consistory, technically a committee of the city government, were elected for one-year terms in the elections in which the city government was reconstituted every year.

 In weekly meetings the consistory examined people accused of misbehaviour.
 If the charges proved of substance, the consistory had a range of options including referring the person for counselling or, in more severe cases, to the civil courts.
 "In 1555, excommunication was added to its powers."
 About one-fifteenth of the entire adult population of the republic was annually summoned before the consistory.
 As much as Calvin's theology with his emphasis on church discipline, the Genevan Consistory gave the city-state particular and the Reformed Church of Geneva its unique lifestyle.

 Also in the Protestant Reformed Church of Alsace and Lorraine (EPRAL) several parishes form a consistory (consistoire), with the term used for the board and its district alike.
 As religious statutory law corporations the consistories have legal entity status, holding property of their own and receiving contributions from member parishes.
 EPRAL consistories are made up and organised like their EPCAAL counterparts (see above).
 Unlike their EPCAAL counterparts the EPRAL consistories appoint the pastors after proposition by the presbytery of the concerned parish.